2020PB/police-brutality/reports/Pennsylvania.md

 Police declare a peaceful protest an unlawful assembly.
 They then escalate the situation by firing tear gas and rubber bullets on the crowd.

-tags: shoot, tear-gas, rubber-bullets, protestor
+tags: shoot, tear-gas, rubber-bullet, protestor

 id: pa-pittsburgh-2